meta_pixel

 We hear from 'wolf child' Luise Quietsch who was separated from her family and forced to flee East Prussia.
 Whilst trying to survive during World War Two, these children were likened to hungry wolves roaming through forests.

-Journalist and documentary filmmaker Sonya Winterberg who recorded the testimony of “wolf children” for her book, discusses the profound impact it had on their lives.
+Journalist and documentary film-maker Sonya Winterberg who recorded the testimony of “wolf children” for her book, discusses the profound impact it had on their lives.

 Finally we head to Eastern Europe in 1989, where approximately two million people joined hands across across Estonia, Latvia and Lithuania to form a human chain demanding independence from the Soviet Union.
+It was a key moment in the protests in Eastern Europe that became known as the Singing Revolution.
+In 2010, Damien McGuinness spoke to MEP Sandra Kalniete, a Latvian organiser of the event.

 (Photo: Luise Quietsch.
 Credit: Rita Naujokaitytė)